Viki-coding/Guess-the-Flag-Quiz/README.md

 <h3>Instructions</h3>

 <b>The Instructions Button </b>
-Once a mouse hovers over it turns to a hand cursor and enlarges the button to intice the user to click on it.
+Once a mouse hovers over it turns to a hand cursor and enlarges the button to entice the user to click on it.
 The instruction button is a clever toggle button feature that once clicked expands the full set of instructions.
 When it is clicked again it reduces back, displaying a nice clean quiz area.

 <img width="450" alt="Screenshot 2024-09-18 at 17 36 28" src="https://github.com/user-attachments/assets/2e530047-d04c-406f-8ec1-0277f4024aad">